Ben105m/rtd-tutorial/docs/source/functions.rst

   - :ref:`power` : it is used to automatically computes the assembly power density (specifically used for evolution calculations) ;

+The next chapters detail the different objects handled by PyDrag, and describe the existing methods.
+The method's (current) limitations are clearly defined.

 .. _library: